-Uber Technologies is a rapidly developing transportation network company with a global presence.
-To accommodate its expanding business and consolidate its workforce, the company decided to build a new corporate headquarters in the pedestrian friendly Mission Bay neighborhood of San Francisco.
-The office complex comprises two buildings organized around an open space and connected via three glass and steel pedestrian bridges.
-The eleven-story tower and six-story structure will provide offices for up to 3,000 employees, small-scale retail on the ground floors and a public park, which existed on the original site and will be refurbished to include a day care center.
-The project also encompasses streetscape improvements and the addition of public amenities.
+Founded in San Francisco, Uber Technologies looked to accommodate its expanding business and workforce in its hometown by building a new corporate headquarters in the pedestrian-friendly Mission Bay neighborhood.
+The project is comprised of two glass-enclosed buildings organized around an open space and connected via three glass and steel pedestrian bridges, underscoring the company’s commitment to transparency, connectivity and community.
+The buildings provide offices for up to 3,000 employees, retail on the ground floors and a public park as well as streetscape improvements and the addition of public amenities.

 We provided structural design and construction engineering services to SHoP Architects for the 423,000-sf office complex.

 - Designed to be open and environmentally responsible, the buildings and their bridges will maintain a visual connection to the surrounding urban environment.

 - The defining feature of the complex is the multi-story Commons, a network of gathering spaces located over a public pedestrian street that serves as the main circulation between the two buildings.

 - To achieve the common space, our team devised large, cantilevered framing designed for vibrations.